BpaLabTHCologne/bpa_lab_docs/README.md

 # bpa_lab_docs
 ## About the BPA lab
-The Business Process Automation Lab (BPA Lab) at the TH Cologne is a small-sized and modular model factory specifically focused on process automation and data-driven process analysis.
+The Business Process Automation Lab (BPA Lab) at the TH Cologne is a small-sized and modular model factory  focused on process automation and data-driven process analysis.

 The BPA Lab has two main goals: